Fates-List/lynx/api-docs/privacy.md

 - This will delete *all* bots you are a main owner of *without warning*
 - There is no way to readd deleted bots unless you manually fill out all bot information again
 - **All votes you have ever made will be wiped.
 In the future, this *may* also trigger a 'data deletion webhook' to all voted bots**.
 This may lead to chargebacks or revoking of vote rewards from such bots.
+- Actual servers in server listing are not removed by a Data Deletion Request as we do not store such information regarding server owners/managers etc. due to privacy concerns (servers are *not* associated with their owners/admins/moderators on our database whatsoever and we do not store such information).
+Instead, server owners should use /delserver instead which permanently deletes the server from server listing.

 <div class="form-group">
     <label for='user-id-del'>User ID</label>